 I stopped picking the mint from the garden a couple of years ago because whenever I glanced out of the window the local black tomcat was sitting on it.
-Moving it into a pot didn't help - I think I've got a picture somewhere of him perched on top of it!
-But this year, I've had a plentiful supply from my Mother's garden and we're loving the wonderful fragrance in the kitchen.
+Moving it into a pot didn't help but this year, I've had a plentiful supply from my Mother's garden and we're loving the wonderful fragrance in the kitchen.

 These little bites are perfect for adding to salads, putting in wraps or just snacking on.
 They need to be prepared in advance to cooking because the mixture has to cool down before you can shape it.
 If you want to eat them cold they actually improve in the fridge overnight.
 The raita can be made with coconut or dairy yogurt and adds a freshness which works beautifully with the bites, especially when served in a wrap.
 We wrap them in crisp cos lettuce leaves, perfect!
 This recipe makes 12 mini bites but you could form them into 4 burgers as an alternative.